apple-oss-distributions/xnu/doc/debugging/debugging.md

 # XNU debugging

-Debugging xnu through kernel core files or with a live device.
+Debugging XNU through kernel core files or with a live device.

 ## Overview

-xnu’s debugging macros are compatible with both Python 3.9+.
+XNU’s debugging macros are compatible with Python 3.9+.
 Please be careful about pulling in the latest language features.
 Some users are living on older Xcodes and may not have the newest Python installed.